JelteF/derive_more/impl/doc/add.md

 # What `#[derive(Add)]` generates

-The derived `Add` implementation will allow two structs from the same type to be added together.
-This done by adding their respective fields together and creating a new struct with those values.
+The derived `Add` implementation will allow two structs of the same type to be added together.
+This is done by adding their respective fields together and creating a new struct with those values.
 For enums each variant can be added in a similar way to another instance of that same variant.
-There's one big difference however, it returns a `Result<EnumType>`, because an error is returned when to different variants are added together.
+There's one big difference however: it returns a `Result<EnumType>`, because an error is returned when two different variants are added together.